Valires/er-evaluation/docs/00-overview.rst

 Central to the package are **principled statistical estimators** for performance metrics and summary statistics, taking into account sampling processes and biases.
 Without those, performance metrics are generally over-optimistic and not representative of real-world performance, which can lead to performance rank reversals and poor system design.
 See `our blog post <https://www.valires.com/post/common-pitfalls-to-avoid-when-estimating-er-performance-metrics>`_ on the topic for more information.

-Our evaluation tools employ an **entity-centric** approach, using a sample of fully-resolved entities as the starting point of analysis.
+Our evaluation tools employ an **entity-centric approach,** using a sample of fully-resolved entities as the starting point of analysis.
 To use the package, you need:

-1. **Prediction(s)**: Predicted clusters for a set of records or entity mentions, usually the main output of an ER system.
+- **Prediction(s):** Predicted clusters for a set of records or entity mentions, usually the main output of an ER system.

-    - You can a single clustering or you can compare multiple clustering results.
+  - You can have a single output or you can compare multiple clustering results.
-2. **Reference/benchmark data**: A sample of fully-resolved entities, usually from a trusted benchmark dataset or from data labeling.
+- **Reference/benchmark data:** A sample of fully-resolved entities, usually from a trusted benchmark dataset or from data labeling.

-    - Note that each entity/cluster in the reference dataset should be *complete*, i.e. it should be fully resolved and it should not exclude any record or mention.
+  - Each entity/cluster in the reference dataset should be *complete*, i.e. it should be fully resolved and it should not exclude any record or mention.
   - In our experience, benchmark datasets including 200 to 400 resolved entities are generally sufficient.

 .. admonition:: Example

     Consider a customer relationship management (CRM) system with individual customer records, including duplicate entries.
 An entity resolution system consolidates customer records, producing **predicted clusters**.
+Each predicted cluster is meant to represent a single customer.
 To assess accuracy, a set of verified customer record clusters (a **reference disambiguation**) is needed.

 .. note::